-Students who wish to change or add programs should consult a new student advisor in order to discuss the impact of the change on both their academic standing their financial aid eligibility, and to complete the Program/Plan Change form.
+Students who wish to change or add programs should consult their college navigator in order to discuss the impact of the change on both their academic standing their financial aid eligibility and to complete the Program/Plan Change form.
 When a student changes to a new program, a new faculty advisor may be assigned to the student.